-- Replace 1 tablespoon of flour with 1 tablespoon (7 g) flaxseed for extra nutrition (fiber, protein, vitamin B1 and Omega-3 fatty acids)
+- Replace 1 tablespoon of flour with 1 tablespoon (7 g) flaxseed for extra nutrition.

-- Spices: try adding a pinch of cinnamon or nutmeg.
-A hint is plenty or you’ll disguise the banana flavor.
+- Spices: Add a small pinch of cinnamon or nutmeg.

 - Add-ins: 1/2 cup/87 grams chocolate chips, chopped walnuts or pecans, toffee/skor pieces, raisins or cranberries, fresh blueberries dusted in flour.